bdcht/ccrawl/doc/installation.rst

  - pyparsing
  - tinydb
  - ujson
- - requests (interface avec CouchDB)
+ - requests (interface for CouchDB)
- - pymongo  (interface avec MongoDB)
+ - pymongo  (interface for MongoDB)

 It is advised to install ccrawl in its own virtualenv with included ipython::